 ORIGIN CODE Field 419-DJ CORRESPONDING SERIAL Field 454-EK DESCRIPTION 1 Unique ONYSRx # Written - Prescriptions prescribed in NY will be on Official New York Prescription forms with a designated serial number to use.
-1 ZZZZZZZZ Written - Prescriptions prescribed from out-of-state practitioners or by practitioners within a federal institution (e.g., US Department of Veterans Affairs) or Indian Reservation.
+1 22222222 Written - Prescriptions prescribed from out-of-state practitioners or by practitioners within a federal institution (e.g., US Department of Veterans Affairs) or Indian Reservation.
 2 99999999 Telephone - Prescriptions obtained via oral instructions or interactive voice response using a telephone.
-2 SSSSSSS Telephone - Fiscal orders for supplies obtained via oral instructions using a telephone.
-3 EEEEEEEE Electronic - Prescriptions obtained via SCRIPT or HL7 standard transactions, or electronically within closed systems.
+2 SSSSSSS Telephone [] - Fiscal orders for supplies obtained via oral instructions using a telephone.
+3 EEEEEEE Electronic - Prescriptions obtained via SCRIPT or HL7 standard transactions, or electronically within closed systems.
 4 Unique ONYSRx # Facsimile - non-controlled ONYSRx Prescriptions and fiscal orders obtained via fax machine transmission.
 4 SSSSSSS Facsimile- Fiscal orders for OTC drugs or supplies not on a ONYSRx obtained via fax machine transmission.
-4 NNNNNNN Facsimile - non-controlled prescriptions obtained via fax machine transmission for nursing home patients (e.g., roster billing") in accordance with written procedures approved by the medical or other authorized board of the facility.
-5 ТТТТТТТТ Pharmacy - this value is used to cover any situation where a new Rx number needs to be created from an existing valid prescription such as traditional transfers, intra-chain transfers, file buys, software upgrades/migration, and any lawful reason necessary to give it a new number.
+4 NNNNNNN Facsimile - non-controlled prescriptions obtained via fax machine transmission for nursing home patients (a.k.a."roster billing") in accordance with written procedures approved by the medical or other authorized board of the facility.
+5 ттттттт Pharmacy - this value is used to cover any situation where a new Rx number needs to be created from an existing valid prescription such as traditional transfers, intra-chain transfers, file buys, software upgrades/migration, and any lawful reason necessary to give it a new number.

-\ See the DME Policy Guidelines for information regarding fiscal order requirements for facsimile and oral orders.
+See the DME Policy Guidelines for information regarding fiscal order requirements for facsimile and oral orders.
 Failover electronically transmitted fiscal drug orders (OTC drugs) that come to the pharmacy as a facsimile are considered an original order.
 OTC drug orders may be obtained via a facsimile on a ONYSRx or a failed electronic prescription.
+Facsimile prescriptions are not valid without a unique ONYSRx#.